-- If you need to hear the available commands for the current menu again, say "Help" and the system will repeat them. - 4-40 Heater, air conditioner, audio and phone systems
+• If you need to hear the available commands for the current menu again, say "Help" and the system will repeat them.

 - If a command is not recognized, the system announces, "Command not recognized.
 Please try again."
 Repeat the command in a clear voice. - If you want to go back to the previous command, you can say "Go back" or "Correction" any time the system is waiting for a response. - You can cancel a command when the system is waiting for a response by saying, "Cancel" or "Quit."
 The system announces "Cancel" and ends the VR session.
-You can also press and hold the ^{MODE} button on the steering wheel for 5 seconds at any time to end the VR session.
+You can also press and hold the MODE button on the steering wheel for 5 seconds at any time to end the VR session.
 Whenever the VR session is cancelled, a double beep is played to indicate you have exited the system. - If you want to adjust the volume of the voice feedback, press the volume control switches (+ or -) on the steering wheel while being provided with feedback.
-You can also use the radio volume control knob. - In most cases you can interrupt the voice feedback to speak the next command by pressing the full button on the steering wheel.
+You can also use the radio volume control knob. - In most cases you can interrupt the voice feedback to speak the next command by pressing the web button on the steering wheel.

 • To use the system faster, you may speak the second level commands with the main menu command on the main menu.
-For example, press the finst button and after the tone say, "Call Redial."
+For example, press the full button and after the tone say, "Call Redial."